Creedence Clearwater Revival: Reunions

-The original CCR lineup rarely reunited after their breakup.
-All four members are present on Tom's 1974 album Myopia, and later at his wedding on October 19, 1980.
+The original CCR lineup reunited just once for a performance after their breakup, at Tom Fogerty's wedding on October 19, 1980.
+Six years prior, all four members were present on the song "Mystic Aisle Avalon" on Tom's 1974 album Zephyr National, but John recorded his parts separately from everyone else.
 John, Cook, and Clifford played at their 20th El Cerrito High School reunion in 1983, but as their original incarnation, the Blue Velvets.
 In the 1980s and 1990s, new rounds of lawsuits between the band members, as well as against their former management, deepened their animosities.
 By the time CCR was inducted into the Rock and Roll Hall of Fame in 1993, John refused to perform with Cook and Clifford.
 The pair were barred from the stage, while John played with an all-star band that included Bruce Springsteen and Robbie Robertson.
 Tom's widow Tricia had expected a CCR reunion and even brought the urn containing her husband's ashes to the ceremony.
 Furious, Cook and Clifford, who were seated with their families at a table across the room from Fogerty's, walked out of the ballroom just as the performance began, and would later write separate letters to the Rock and Roll Hall of Fame's board of directors, saying it was "hurtful" and "insulting" to allow the performance to continue without them.

 In a July 2011 interview with the Calgary Herald, John admitted that he would at least be willing to consider reuniting with Cook and Clifford:

 When asked again in October 2011 about the prospect of a reunion, he said: "I'm saying it's possible, yeah.
 I think the call [laughs] would maybe have to come from outside the realm.
 Somebody would have to get me to look at things in a fresh way."
 However, Cook and Clifford both stated in the February 2012 edition of Uncut magazine that they are not interested in a CCR reunion.
 "Leopards don't change their spots.
 This is just an image-polishing exercise by John.
 My phone certainly hasn't rung", Cook said.
-Added Clifford: "It might have been a nice idea twenty years ago, but it's too late."
+Added Clifford: "It might have been a nice idea 20 years ago, but it's too late."

 In May 2013, Fogerty once again said he would be open to a reunion, but he does not see Cook and Clifford being willing to change their stance.
-He told Charlie Rose on CBS This Morning: "From time to time, I'll say something and it'll get in print that maybe that will happen, and then immediately I'll hear back stuff that doesn't sound like it's possible. ...
+He told Charlie Rose on CBS This Morning: "From time to time, I'll say something, and it'll get in print that maybe that will happen, and then immediately I'll hear back stuff that doesn't sound like it's possible...
 I think it's a possibility in the future, you know.
 It's not something I'm actively seeking, but I'm not totally against the idea either."
-In September 2017 Clifford again ruled out any chance of Cook and himself reuniting with John, restating, "It would have been great twenty, twenty-five years ago.
+In September 2017, Clifford again ruled out any chance of Cook and himself reuniting with John, restating, "It would have been great 20, 25 years ago.
 It's way too late now."